opentk/opentk.net/learn/chapter1/5-multiple-textures.md

 # Multiple Textures and Texture Units

-You probably wondered why the `sampler2D` variable is a uniform if we didn't even assign it some value with glUniform.
-Using glUniform1i we can actually assign a location value to the texture sampler so we can set multiple textures at once in a fragment shader.
+You probably wondered why the `sampler2D` variable is a uniform if we didn't even assign it some value with `GL.Uniform*`.
+Using `GL.Uniform1` we can actually assign a location value to the texture sampler so we can set multiple textures at once in a fragment shader.
 This location of a texture is more commonly known as a texture unit.
 The default texture unit for a texture is 0 which is the default active texture unit so we did not had to assign a location in the previous section; note that not all graphics drivers assign a default texture unit so the previous section might not've rendered for you.

 The main purpose of texture units is to allow us to use more than 1 texture in our shaders.
 By assigning texture units to the samplers, we can bind to multiple textures at once as long as we activate the corresponding texture unit first.
-Just like glBindTexture we can activate texture units using glActiveTexture passing in the texture unit we'd like to use:
+Just like `GL.BindTexture` we can activate texture units using `GL.ActiveTexture` passing in the texture unit we'd like to use:

 ```cs
 GL.ActiveTexture(TextureUnit.Texture0); // activate the texture unit first before binding texture
 GL.BindTexture(TextureTarget.Texture2D, texture);
 ```

 After activating a texture unit, a subsequent `GL.BindTexture` call will bind that texture to the currently active texture unit.
-Texture unit `Texture0` is always by default activated, so we didn't have to activate any texture units in the previous example when using glBindTexture.
+Texture unit `Texture0` is always by default activated, so we didn't have to activate any texture units in the previous example when using `GL.BindTexture`.

 >OpenGL should have a at least a minimum of 16 texture units for you to use which you can activate using `Texture0` through `Texture15`.